undus5/undus/content/posts/qemu-install-windows11-guest.md

 3, In the following steps, choose `I don't have internet` and `Continue with limited setup`

 Ref: [Set Up Windows 11 With Only a Local Account](https://www.youtube.com/watch?v=62w1rKxOZMs)

+...

+"Fuxk Microsoft !" --- A quote from the TV show "Space Force". ^_^

 ## UEFI